What is diabetes?

 Finally, it is currently unknown if diving could make your condition worse and if the complications of the condition could make you more susceptible to decompression illness.

-If you have an queries please fill out our Fitness to Dive Form.
+If you have any queries please use our telephone consultation service.